 On a very irrelevant note though, I had honestly prepared blog posts for Nawroz and Eid, but somehow never ended up posting it.
 A lot of reasons why, I guess the biggest one would be the fact that I was very unsure.
 Unsure of what?
 I have no clue (messed up mindset back in the days).
 For the longest time ever, I know that I haven’t been myself for a long period of time.
 I’ve had times where I was going through some really tough moments.
 Especially in the first few months of the year.
 I don’t even know how to explain, it’s like that moment where you feel like everything is turning against you and you just can’t do much about it.
 Legit in all aspects of life.
 Whether that be family issues, friendship, relationship, situation-ships, studies, work or just anything in general.
 I consider myself quite fortunate to have had (still have) such amazing people around me who would continuously check in if I’m ok.
 I swear I’ve had times where I felt like quitting everything and legit running away from all the mess and sort of wanting to start a fresh life somewhere in the farms.
 Away from all the ongoing chaos.
 But thanks to the people who are always there to support me through thick & thin (So much love for you guys) I’ve managed to learn how to deal with such situations…. gradually.
 Well at least for now, I think I have.

-“No one posts about their failures, no one brags about their sad moments”
+“No one posts about their failures, no one brags about their sad moments… like literally no one”

 Just know that we are all going through a wave of good and bad everyday… I always tell myself this (especially now), if I’m going through difficult time, it just means I’m learning, evolving and more importantly living.
 Not to say that those who don’t have shitty days aren’t living.
 But you get what I mean.

-Anyways, I don’t want to take much of your time, all I want to say is that if you or anyone you may know is struggling, help is available!
+Anyways, I don’t want to take much of your time, all I want to say is that if you or anyone you know is struggling with mental health, help is available!
 And please reach out.
 It may not be an easy step, but sometimes, all we need is someone to guide us through it all.
 Together we can end this stigma and misunderstanding!

 Before I make an end to this post, I do want to apologise for all the shitty* things I may have said to anyone throughout my immature days.
 Only if I knew any better, I would’ve never said what I said.
 I’m sorry.